oliverc1623/StatDiamond/README.md

 ### Generate Transition Probability

-`generate_pitch_markov.py` is a Python script that will plot the transition probabilities among 12 pitch states, (0,0)
+`pitcher_mdp.py` is a Python script that creates a MDP class.
+This class is equipped with various methods for MDP related matter to conduct reinforcement learning.
+The method `get_markov_chain()` will generate a transition probability matrix (markov chain) among 12 pitch states, (0,0)
 (1,0)
 (2,0)